Taking your dog & cat on holiday abroad

 The cost of obtaining an EU Pet Passport will vary depending on local vet fees, but expect to pay in the region of £150-250.

-UK-based low-cost airlines aren’t so accommodating when it comes to pets.
-Flybe will allow domestic travel for pets, but not on international routes.
-Big-hitters easyJet and Ryanair won’t transport pets.
+Many will accept your pets for travel, with British Airways carrying them via its World Cargo service, while Virgin Atlantic will take cats and dogs in the hold on many routes.
+UK-based low-cost airlines aren’t so accommodating; Flybe will allow domestic travel for pets, but not on international routes, while easyJet and Ryanair won’t transport pets.
 Monarch and Thompson will take animals, but have various conditions that might put you off.

 Check out some of the travelling-with-pets policies offered by a selection of major airlines.